organisciak/dissertation/document/1_intro.md

 Note that the treatment here is cursory; a more in-depth look is available in chapters 2 and 3.

-\newthought{Descriptive crowdsourcing} is a shorthand that used in this study to refer to crowdsourcing of descriptive metadata.
+\newthought{Descriptive crowdsourcing} is shorthand used in this study to refer to crowdsourcing applied to descriptive metadata.

 The distinction here is that the human contributions are reactive.
 There is an information object that already exists, and crowdsourcing workers add information about it.